RDols/dzRequestSolarInfo/README.md

 5. Add dummy devices for eacht optimizer and inverter type "Electric (instant+Counter)" Name is the name of optimizer or inverter
   (Temporary uncomment lines 143 and 155 to figure the names)

+## Known Isuues
+ - It needs domoticz V4.11543
+ - Energy Usage is not updated correctly after 1 day.

 ## Notes
 Code is free for use, but no guarantees